Saturday, October 30, 2010

 The Measure Of A Chef

-Dhingra, who comes from a family where both parents are in the food and catering Industry, did not always know that she wanted to become a chef.
-After high school, she started studying law in India.
-But, after a month of studies, she realized that her choice of career had not been the right one.
-So she dropped out of her law program and moved to Switzerland to study at Cézar Ritz Colleges.
-In 2007, she graduated with a Bachelor of International Business in Hotel and Tourism Management.
-And in 2008, she moved to France, to master the art of pastry making.
-Dhingra, does not feel that the time she spent studying undergraduate law in India was wasted.
-“By trial, that’s how you learn,” she said.
+Raised in a family deeply rooted in the food and catering industry, Dhingra did not always envision herself as a chef.
+After high school, she briefly pursued law in India, only to realise within a month that it was not her calling.
+She withdrew from the programme and moved to Switzerland to study at Cézar Ritz Colleges.
+In 2007, she graduated with a Bachelor of International Business in Hotel and Tourism Management, and in 2008 relocated to France to refine her pastry skills.
+She does not regard her brief foray into law as wasted time.
+"By trial, that’s how you learn," she said.

-Dhingra, plans to have a centralized kitchen in Bombay where the pastry will be made, before being transported to the other bakeries.
-She has already conceived a concept for her pastry shops, “French technique, Indian flavour” she said and continues, “the key will be to find a common ground, you have to tweak the recipes to suit the ingredients available in India, and the temperature.”
-The menu will also include chocolate pralines, as Dhingra did an internship with chocolatier Jean Charles Rochoux during her one year stay in Paris.
-Her business establishment is going to be called “Le15” after the arrondissement in Paris, where she lived and spent most of her time.
+Looking ahead, Dhingra plans to establish a centralised kitchen in Mumbai, from which pastries will be distributed to her various outlets.
+She has already conceptualised her brand.
+"French technique, Indian flavour," she said, and continues, "the key will be to find a common ground, you have to tweak the recipes to suit the ingredients available in India, and the temperature."
+Her menu will also feature chocolate pralines, inspired by her internship with chocolatier Jean Charles Rochoux during her year in Paris.
+Her venture will be named Le 15, after the arrondissement where she lived and spent most of her time.

-Catherine Baschet, development manager at Le Cordon Bleu is very enthusiastic over Dhingra’s entrepreneurial spirit given her young age.
-“She is very focused, and determined at the age of 23,” she said.
-Baschet, has already collaborated with Dhingra on a workshop project for Le Cordon Bleu, held in India last year, and she is planning for more to come.
+Catherine Baschet, development manager at Le Cordon Bleu, speaks with enthusiasm about Dhingra’s entrepreneurial drive at such a young age.
+"She's very focused and determined at the age of 23," she said.
+Having already collaborated with Dhingra on a workshop project in India, Baschet anticipates further partnerships.

-Dhingra, belongs to the generation of highly educated young women who are slowly changing the business environment in India.
-Yet, she is modest in reference to her undertakings, “I don't think I am an inspiration yet.
-But, hopefully one day I could be!” she said.
+Dhingra represents a generation of highly educated young women steadily reshaping India’s business landscape.
+Despite this, she remains modest about her achievements.
+"I don't think I am an inspiration yet.
+But, hopefully one day I could be." she said.

 Monday, October 4, 2010